A Guide to Cape Charles, VA

 Spa Date at Breezes

-Cape Charles nicest spa, Breezes, is a great place to unwind after a long day in the sun.
-Dutch owner, Marian, is a master esthetician and massage therapist who relocated to the area after running a salon outside the Washington, DC area.
-Breezes is a relaxing oasis in the middle of town that offers an extensive list of indulgent services like massages, facials, wraps, manicures, and pedicures.
-Make sure to call ahead to book an appointment and visit Marian’s beach boutique, The Boardwalk, a couple of doors down.
-321 Mason Ave., Cape Charles, VA 23310; (757) 331-3108; www.breezesdayspa.com
+Cape Charles nicest spa, Breezes, is an ideal place to unwind after a long day in the sun.
+Dutch owner, Marian, is a master esthetician and massage therapist who relocated to the Eastern Shore after running a salon outside the Washington, DC area.
+Breezes is a relaxing oasis that offers an extensive list of indulgent services like massages, facials, wraps, manicures, and pedicures.
+The recently expanded spa also sells an extensive assortment of resort clothing and skincare products.
+Make sure to call ahead to book an appointment.
+7 Strawberry St, Cape Charles, VA 23310; (757) 331-3108; www.breezesdayspa.com

 There are many fun events that take place in the area, particularly from late spring through early autumn.
 Below are a few popular ones, visit Cape Charles by the Bay’s events section for a full calendar listing.